RedisLabs/redisraft/docs/Deployment.md

 ### `connection-timeout`

-the number of milliseconds the cluster will wait for connections to other nodes to succeed before timing out.
-We reccomend it be set if modifying `election-timeout` to be at least a 3x multiple of it.
+The number of milliseconds the cluster will wait for connections to other nodes to succeed before timing out.

 *Defaults*: 3000

 ### `join-timeout`

-the number of seconds the node will continue to try and connect to the cluster using the provided and discovered nodes, looping through them until a connection is made or the timeout is reached.
+The number of seconds the node will continue to try and connect to the cluster using the provided and discovered nodes, looping through them until a connection is made, or the timeout is reached.

 *Defaults*: 120